Interfaces for Clean Energy Conversion

-The interest and expertise of the group lie at the intersection of materials and interfaces for solar energy conversion.
-Our research efforts focus on new understanding of and pathways toward photovoltaics and solar fuels generation with disruptively high power efficiency, large earth-abundance, or low-cost fabrication.
+The interest and expertise of this group lie at the intersection of materials and interfaces for solar and alkane energy conversion.
+Our research efforts focus on new understanding of and pathways toward photovoltaics, solar fuels generation, and methan conversion with disruptively high power efficiency, large earth-abundance, or low-cost fabrication.
 While commercial solar energy conversion is growing at an explosive rate, the basic understanding of the surface chemistry and the optoelectronic processes necessary to develop affordable and sustainable solutions to world's energy need has just begun.
 As such, we aim to ascertain and influence the arrangement of atoms at interfaces, which largely dictate the underlying physics of solar energy conversion devices.
-Recent studies include the use of atomic layer deposition to grow hematite (the main component in rust) and catalysts for solar fuels production, the stabilization and surface passivation of sulfide-based thin film solar absorbers, and the rational design of multi-gap absorbers for the next generation of photovoltaics.
+Recent studies include the use of atomic layer deposition to grow hematite (the main component in rust) and nanoscale catalysts for solar fuel production and methane conversion, the stabilization and surface passivation of sulfide-based thin film solar absorbers, and the rational design of multi-gap absorbers for the next generation of photovoltaics.

 Atomic Layer Deposition of Water Oxidation Catalyst.
 Earth-abundant semiconductors capable of directly converting sunlight into fuels may provide a singular solution to solar energy conversion and energy storage.
 Fuels are a particularly attractive form in which to store renewable energy owing to the high energy density and portability of chemical bonds.
 Argonne researchers, working with collaborators at Michigan State University, have shown that the efficiency of water splitting with hematite - the most prevalent iron oxide in rust - is dramatically enhanced by additional of an ultra-thin cobalt-based coating.
-Atomic layer deposition was employed to grow a cobalt oxide film of less than one atomic layer that is transparent, stable, and capable of accelerating the rate at which O2 is generated at the semiconductor/water interface.
 When viewed as a general approach to accelerating the photoelectrochemical conversion of sunlight to fuels this methods paves the way for improvement of a wide variety of catalytically-limited solar fuels reactions.
 (ANL Solar Energy Systems Highlight)

-Martinson and Pellin are 2 of 25 principal investigators in a large collaborative research program conducted through the Argonne Northwestern Solar Energy Research (ANSER) Center, an Energy Frontier Research Center (EFRC) funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
+Martinson and Pellin are 2 of 20 principal investigators in a large collaborative research program conducted through the Argonne Northwestern Solar Energy Research (ANSER) Center, an Energy Frontier Research Center (EFRC) funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
 Pellin further serves the Center as Deputy Director.
+Martinson is also 1 of 17 principal in Inorganometallic Catalysis Design Center, another EFRC.
 Funding has also been provided by the U.S. Department of Energy, Energy Efficiency and Renewable Energy Office through the SunShot Program.
 Publications with US and international universities including Northwestern University, Michigan State University, and Universitat Jaume I de Castelló have resulted from fruitful collaborations in recent years.

-Undergraduate Research Positions - Summer internships are available through the Science Undergraduate Laboratory Internships (SULI) Program.
-Highly motivated students with interest in solar energy technology at the sub-nanometer scale are encouraged to apply.
+Undergraduate Research Opportunities - Summer internships are available through the Science Undergraduate Laboratory Internships (SULI) Program.
+Highly motivated students with interest in solar energy technology at the sub-nanometer scale are encouraged to apply and contact us directly.